Skip to content

 Be warned, though.
 You’ve got to use both the original stake – don’t go trying to replace it with another, you won’t get away with it.

 But what about if it’s internal out of bounds?
-If you can’t move the markers when you’re playing the hole that it applies to, what happens if they get in the way while you’re playing a hole where OOB isn’t in force?
+If you can’t move the markers when you’re playing the hole it applies to, what happens if they get in the way while you’re playing a hole where OOB isn’t in force?

 Advertisement